 The Post-9/11 GI Bill allows service members to transfer their education benefits to immediate family members, including a spouse and/or child.

-- The recipient must be enrolled in the Defense Eligibility Enrollment Reporting System, or DEERS, at the time of the transfer.
+- The recipient must be enrolled in the Defense Eligibility Enrollment Reporting System at the time of the transfer.

 - The transfer must occur while the service member is on active duty.

 - The service member can transfer up to 36 months of their benefits.